In This Article

 4. Security Monitoring and Managed Detection

 Top online lenders run 24/7 security monitoring through managed detection and response services.
-This includes real-time log analysis, threat intelligence correlation, behavioral anomaly detection, and incident response.
-The managed service provider acts as the security operations center that most mortgage companies can't afford to build internally.
+This includes real time log analysis, threat intelligence correlation, behavioral anomaly detection, and incident response.
+The managed service provider acts as the security operations center that most mortgage companies cannot afford to build internally.

 5. Compliance Automation and Audit Readiness

-The best lenders don't prepare for audits.
-They're always audit-ready.
-Managed IT services automate compliance evidence collection for GLBA, FTC Safeguards Rule, FFIEC guidelines, and state-level requirements.
-Real-time dashboards track policy compliance, access control status, encryption coverage, and training completion.
+The best lenders do not prepare for audits.
+They are always audit ready.
+Managed IT services automate compliance evidence collection for GLBA, FTC Safeguards Rule, FFIEC guidelines, and state level requirements.
+Real time dashboards track policy compliance, access control status, encryption coverage, and training completion.

 6. Business Continuity and Disaster Recovery